robinsmith-source/sdi/docs/utils/terraform.md

 - **Performance:** Improves planning for large infrastructures.

 ::: danger State File Sensitivity
-The state file can contain sensitive information. **Do not commit `terraform.tfstate` directly to Git** unless you are certain it contains no secrets and are working alone.
+The state file can contain sensitive information. **Do not commit `terraform.tfstate` directly to Git** or share it publicly.
+Use `.gitignore` to exclude it!
 :::

 ::: tip Remote Backends
-For team collaboration and better security/reliability, use **remote backends** (like AWS S3, Azure Blob Storage, HashiCorp Terraform Cloud/Enterprise) to store the state file remotely, manage locking, and prevent conflicts.
+For team collaboration and better security/reliability, use **remote backends** (like AWS S3, Azure Blob Storage, Google Cloud Storage, HashiCorp Cloud, or GitLab Managed Terraform State) to store the state file remotely, manage locking, and prevent conflicts.

 ```hcl
 # Example backend configuration (main.tf or backend.tf)